Moki38/Moki-ROV2/README.md

 This software was build on a Raspberry PI (Model B+)

-Wiki can be found at: http://wiki.team-moki.nl/display/MOK
+Wiki can be found at: http://wiki.team-moki.nl/display/MOK (No longer available)

 ## Currenty supported/tested (aka, my setup)